Chris Karrer

 Christoph Karrer (20 January 1947 – 2 January 2024) was a German guitarist and composer who also played saxophone, violin and oud.

 He was a pioneer of krautrock, playing and recording with his band Amon Düül II from 1969 when they released their first album Phallus Dei.

-He wrote film scores and played them with the band; the music for Syberberg's San Domingo earned them the Deutscher Filmpreis for film music in 1971.
+He wrote film scores and played them with the band; the music for Hans-Jürgen Syberberg's San Domingo earned them the Deutscher Filmpreis for film music in 1971.
 From the 1980s Karrer played as a soloist and with Embryo, a band that combined elements of rock and jazz with music from Africa and India.

 Biography

 Christoph Karrer was born in Kempten on 20 January 1947.
 He played clarinet and saxophone from age 12.
 After his Abitur he studied art at the Academy of Fine Arts, Munich.